×

 10 Things Waiters Hate That Customers Do & 10 They Appreciate

-We're guessing you go out to eat at restaurants on a weekly basis, which means you're interacting with restaurant staff pretty frequently.
+We're guessing you go out to eat on a weekly basis, which means you're interacting with restaurant staff pretty frequently.
 Have you ever taken a moment to reflect on how you treat them?
 Because we're not sure why, but waiters often get mistreated.
 Just because they're serving you food doesn't make them below you!
 To make sure you act kindly and respectfully, here are 10 things waiters hate that customers do to avoid and 10 things they seriously appreciate.

 SnapPhoto from Pixabay